 In addition to completing the prescribed graduate admissions process, international students applying to The University of Texas at Austin must submit either an official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report demonstrating an adequate knowledge of English.
-The Institutional TOEFL (ITP) is not accepted.
+The Institutional TOEFL (ITP) and the IELTS General Training are not accepted.

 Consult the website of your program of interest to determine which test is preferred.

-International applicants who are from a country where English is the only official language are exempt from this requirement.
-Additionally, applicants are exempt from the requirement if they possess a bachelor's degree from a U.S. institution or an institution in a country where English is the only official language.
-(Note: The Master in Professional Accounting [MPA] program requires a language test for all international applicants.)
+International applicants who are from a qualifying country are exempt from this requirement.
+Additionally, applicants are exempt from the requirement if they possess a bachelor’s degree from a U.S. institution or a qualifying country.
 The requirement is not waived for applicants who have earned a master's—but not a bachelor's—degree from a similar institution.

 Minimum score requirements may vary depending upon your major and other considerations such as employment as a teaching assistant.
 The minimum scores considered acceptable for admission by the Graduate School are: